2025–26 Serbian SuperLiga

 The 2025–26 Serbian SuperLiga is the 20th season of the Serbian SuperLiga, the top flight of football in Serbia.
 The season kicked off on 19 July 2025.
 The title holder is Red Star Belgrade.
 The tournament features two promoted clubs, Radnik and Javor-Matis.

 The draw was held on 13 June 2025.

 Overview

-Serbian SuperLiga was reduce from 16 to 14 teams from 2026–27 will four teams automatically relegated for this season.
+Serbian SuperLiga will be reduced from 16 to 14 teams from 2026–27.
+Thus for this season, four teams will automatically be relegated to next season's Serbian First League.

 Teams

 Sixteen teams compete in the league, the top 14 from previous season and two teams promoted from Serbian First League.
-Promoted teams are Radnik and Javor-Matis who are making a immediate return to top tier Serbian SuperLiga after an one-year absence; they are replacing, Tekstilac Odžaci and Jedinstvo Ub who were relegated after one, respectively in top tier.
+Promoted teams are Radnik and Javor-Matis who are making an immediate return to top tier Serbian SuperLiga after a one-year absence; they are replacing Tekstilac and Jedinstvo who were relegated after one year in top tier.